LendingClub/okrest/README.md

 Configuration
 -------------

-OkRest will create an OkHttpClient instance to be used internally:
+OkRest will automatically create an OkHttpClient instance to be used internally:

 ```java
 OkRestClient client = new OkRestClient.Builder().build();